QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 <div class="row row-cols-md-2"><div>

-When an Android application is started, the class `Application` is started, and load the main activity.
+When an Android application is started, the class `Application` is started, and loads the main activity.

 The implementation by default is enough, so you won't need to write this class.
 But here are some use case